Stabilize. Unload. Recover.

 New dimensions for your patient management

-Learn more about the next generation of heart recovery and profit from its many advantages in the field of patient management.
+Learn more about the next generation of heart recovery and benefit from its many advantages in the field of patient management.

 - Reduce potential complications with the help of the single-access approach and a new design of our dilators.

-- Impella CP with SmartAssist is approved for percutaneous and axillary access and offers a wide range of applications.
+- Impella CP with SmartAssist is intended for percutaneous and axillary access and offers a wide range of applications.

 - The SmartAssist platform offers you with Impella Connect the remote monitoring of your patients 24/7.